FAQs for Medical Students

 - Wednesdays @ 12-1 p.m.
 Dean Young

-All SA deans are available for scheduled appointments, as usual, via phone, or Zoom.
+All SA deans are available for scheduled appointments, as usual, via phone, in person, or Zoom.
 Just reach out directly to request a meeting (and remember, all emails for our Office can be found on our contacts page).
-We also invite you to schedule a wellness check-in with our Wellness & Advising Program Coordinator, Camille Serelus, or reach out to other Student Affairs staff members for support.
+We also invite you to reach out to other Student Affairs staff members for support.

 Health & Safety